bhoodream/Chameleon.js/README.md

 ## How to use?

-Include jquery.js, include jquery.chameleon.js, assign a chmln-marks to elements and.
+Include jquery.js, include jquery.chameleon.js, assign a chmln-marks to elements.
 If you get confused look at the examples.

 ```
 $('.chmln').chameleon();